NatnaelSisay/SmartAd_AB_testing/README.md

 # Ad campaign performance
-The main objective of this project is to test if the ads that the advertising company runs resulted in a significant lift in brand awareness.
+The major objective of this study is to determine whether the advertising firm's campaigns significantly increased brand awareness.